 Will I get any careers support as part of my degree?

-- As part of your GEG4003 Geography in the World module in Year 1 you will be taught by the School’s Careers Consultant how to write an effective CV, discuss different job options and learn how to explore different careers (which can help give you direction when you search for work experience).
+- As part of your GEG4003 Geography in the World module in Year 1 you will learn how to write an effective CV, discuss different job options and learn how to explore different careers (which can help give you direction when you search for work experience).
 In addition to this you will have a careers tutorial in Semesters A and B.

 - You can also attend geography-specific career events, where alumni speak about the different jobs that they do, how they got into it and give advice if you want to follow a similar path.
 This can give you an idea of areas to target for work experience over the summer.

-- The QMUL Model is being introduced this year and will help all students to broaden their range of skills and experiences as part of their degree programmes.
-These will include opportunities to get ready for the workplace by applying for placements and work experience, volunteering in the community or developing management, leadership and enterprise skills.
+- The QMUL Model was introduced last year and helps students to broaden their range of skills and experiences as part of their degree programmes.
+These includes opportunities to get ready for the workplace by applying for placements and work experience, volunteering in the community or developing management, leadership and enterprise skills.